scalawithcats/scala-with-cats/src/pages/functors/index.md

 ## Higher Kinds

 Functors are the first type we've seen that has a *higher kind*.
 Kinds are like types for types.
-First order types like `Int` and `String` have kind `*`.
-Higher order types are type constructors like `List`. `List` has kind `* => *`.
+Concrete types like `Int` and `String` have kind `*`.
+First order types are type constructors like `List`. `List` has kind `* => *`.
 Given a concrete type like `Double` we can "apply" `List` to it to yield the concrete type `List[Double]`.
+Higher order types like `Functor` accept type constructors as parameters. `Functor` has kind `(* => *) => *`.
+Given a type constructor is constructs a type.

 When we declare a generic type variable we must give it's kind.
-We're used to first order types like
+This is analogous to declaring the type of an expression.
+We're used to proper types like

 ~~~ scala
 def identity[A](a: A): A = a
 ~~~

-For a higher-kind we must indicate how many type parameters it takes using notation like `F[_]`.
-When we actually use this type we need to make it concrete type by supplying a type to it.
-This could be a concrete type like `Int`, or it could be another type variable.
+When first or higher order type variables we must indicate how many type parameters they take using notation like `F[_]`.
+When we actually use this type we just use it's name.
+Remember the kind is like the type declaration of a binding (e.g. a `val` declaration like `val foo: String = "Hi"`).
+When we use a binding we don't repeat the type declaration.
+We just write, for example, `foo`.
+Similarly when we use a type variable we don't repeat the kind.
 So, for example, we could write

 ~~~ scala
 def concreteType[F[_]](fa: F[Int]) = ...